marcushellberg/h3llberg-com/content/blog/blog/2019/05/henry-coe-pacheco-falls-loop/index.md

 I arrived at the Hunting Hollow parking lot around 9am on Friday.
 There were only four or five other cars on the big lot.
 I filled in the self-registration and headed off.

 The trail starts with a two-mile road walk along Coyote Creek.
-The sides of the road were full of wildflowers, and the creek was going strong.
-I only saw two cars on the road walk, so it wasn't bad at all.
+The sides of the road were full of wildflowers, and the creek was still going strong.
+The road was very lightly trafficed, I only saw two cars on the entire stretch.

 At the end of the road, I entered Henry Coe park at the Coyote Creek entrance and continued along a dirt road for another few miles.